Adam Duvall Player Props: Red Sox vs. Yankees

 Adam Duvall At The Plate

-- Duvall is hitting .333 with six doubles, a triple, four home runs and five walks.
+- Duvall is hitting .327 with seven doubles, a triple, four home runs and five walks.

-- Duvall has picked up a hit in nine of 13 games this year, with multiple hits four times.

-- Duvall has picked up an RBI in 46.2% of his games this year, with more than one RBI in 30.8% of his games.
-He has also plated three or more runs in two contests.
+- Duvall has an RBI in six of 14 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in seven of 13 games this season, and more than once 3 times.
+- He has scored in eight games this year (57.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.